macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 To come.

-## Account for hard-to-scrape sites with Selenium and HTTP headers
+## Tackle hard-to-scrape sites with Selenium and HTTP headers

 Sometimes you have to do more so that a website will allow you to scrape it.
 These two techniques are often necessary, together or separately.